-While our schools are closed, it’s important that we remain focused on supporting our health and well-being.
-During this time of uncertainty and physical distancing, it’s important for us all to take time for self-care, and supporting our physical and mental health.
+As we return to our learning, it’s important that we remain focused on supporting our health and well-being and for us all to take time for self-care, and supporting our physical and mental health.

 Here24/7 is your front door to the addictions, mental health, and crisis services provided by 11 agencies across Waterloo-Wellington.
 All you need to do is reach out.
 They’ll work together with you to understand what you need and work to get you connected.
 Here24/7 does the intake, assessment, and referrals for most local government-funded addictions and mental health services.
 If you need a service outside what Here 24/7 can offer, they’ll do their best to link you directly.

 Maintaining Mental Wellness During COVID-19 from the Waterloo Region Suicide Prevention Council (WRSPC) is a list of locally developed information and tip sheets, as well as a list of local, provincial, and national support services that can be accessed virtually during this time.
 While we all play our part to reduce the spread of COVID-19 and keep our population physically healthy, the measures we are taking such as physical distancing, self-quarantine, and self-isolation may lead to new or heightened mental health concerns such as loneliness, anxiety, or depression.

 Jack.org is a newly created national youth website for young Canadians addressing the impact of COVID-19.
 The site brings together resources and self-help information through an innovative partnership between jack.org, SMH-ON and the Kids Help-Phone.
 Visit the site at www.jack.org/covid.

 SMHO works together with Ontario school districts to support student mental health.
 SMHO has a youth group called THRIVE, which includes the participation of one of our very own WRDSB students.
 THRIVE has created several resources in the past year to attend to student mental health issues.
 They also have developed this webpage in response to student mental health and COVID-19.